 Although small, Harry and Meghan's former residence reportedly boasted impressive reception rooms, designed by none other than Sir Christopher Wren, who was one of Britain's most highly-acclaimed architects.

-Where are Harry and Meghan moving to?
+Where did Harry and Meghan move to?

 So while Prince Harry and Duchess Meghan have now left Nottingham Cottage behind, their first marital home, we're sure they'll always have fond memories of their former home together in the capital.